show_page.php1 : in04b.jpg

 HISTORY: Affected skin displayed a plaque-like lesion with irregular edges.

 HISTOPATHOLOGIC DESCRIPTION: Haired skin: Approximately 80% of the epidermis is markedly thickened by a poorly demarcated, moderately cellular, unencapsulated, and expansile intraepidermal neoplasm, which extends into the outer root sheath of underlying hair follicles.
 Within this area, the epidermis is expanded up to 8-10 cell layers thick by a monomorphic population of cells undergoing disorganized maturation and forming broad, nodular rete ridges, which are constrained by a basement membrane.
 Neoplastic cells have distinct cell borders, an abundant amount of eosinophilic cytoplasm, which occasionally contains granular golden pigment (melanin), irregularly round to oval nuclei with finely stippled chromatin and up to four prominent nucleoli.
 Anisocytosis and anisocytosis are moderate and mitoses average 12 per 2.37mm2.
-Multiple follicles lined by neoplastic epithelial cells are devoid of or contain fragmented hair shafts admixed with lamellated keratin admixed with few neutrophils, amorphous karyorrhectic and cellular debris, scant hemorrhage, and fibrin.
+Multiple follicles lined by neoplastic epithelial cells are empty or contain fragmented hair shafts admixed with lamellated keratin admixed with few neutrophils, amorphous karyorrhectic and cellular debris, scant hemorrhage, and fibrin.
 The neoplastic epithelium is multifocally eroded with a serocellular and hemorrhagic crust, infiltrated by low numbers of neutrophils, and in these areas, neoplastic epithelial cells are markedly expanded by intracellular edema to variable depths.
 There is similar but less severe cellular atypia at the periphery of the lesion with less prominent rete ridges and re-establishment of normal epithelial maturation.
 The superficial dermis is markedly expanded by congested vessels, numerous viable and degenerate neutrophils (also in perifollicular and periadnexal locations), cellular debris, and variable amounts of hemorrhage, edema, and fibrin.

 MORPHOLOGIC DIAGNOSIS: Haired skin: Bowenoid in situ carcinoma, domestic European shorthair cat, feline.